What the 2024 Regulations Actually Changed

 Under the 2016 regime, expense limits by product category were meant to prevent insurers from using one profitable line to fund excessive distribution costs in another.
 The motor TP line's mandatory nature made it a reliable volume anchor, but its price-regulated structure meant that even large motor TP volumes could not generate surplus to fund aggressive commercial fire acquisition strategies.
 Each line had to stand on its own expense efficiency.

 The 2024 composite cap abandons this line-of-business separation and treats the insurer as a unified entity.
-This is more consistent with how global insurance regulators approach expense management: the UK's Solvency II framework, for example, does not apply product-level expense limits, instead relying on overall capital adequacy and profitability standards.
+This is more consistent with how global insurance regulators approach expense management: the EU's Solvency II framework, for example, does not apply product-level expense limits, instead relying on overall capital adequacy and profitability standards.
 IRDAI's move toward a company-level composite cap brings Indian non-life regulation closer to international norms.

 Outstanding questions that the market is still working through include how IRDAI will treat group entities that operate across multiple insurance classes (for example, insurers that write both general and health insurance under a composite licence if the proposed composite licence framework proceeds).
 The 2024 regulations apply separately to general insurers and health insurers, and the EOM regime for a composite licensee is not yet fully defined.